prateekc/Eshop/README.md

 If there are any changes in the schema, the app will just crash, without a readable message.

-As for the cart implementation, in a full implementation first I will need to log in the user, create a connection to the server and use the connection to
+As for the cart implementation, in a full implementation first I will need to log in the user, create a connection to the server and use the connection to access the instance on the server.
 The mock API does not seem to support complete user identification it is a matter of simply adding elements using the api and parsing the response to get the current state of the UI.